 But very often these curricula and the corresponding textbooks are not independent, they are simply watered-down courses for the students of mathematics.
 There is the same order of presentation, the same limits, the same derivative, the same integral, the same second degree curves, and so on and so forth.

 The order is the same, but the treatment of the material is less understandable.
 There are no proofs that would help to understand the inner workings of the subject.
 The authors of these books have no talent for writing.
 It is boring, it is not understandable.
 The students are lucky if the lecturer gets them interested by explaining something outside of their textbook, so to speak.

-This situation is very common, and not only in our country, s I said before.
-This situation is totally international, and, as I think, the reason is thee following.
-Probably the technical universities the pedagogical universities and high schools need their own, special, courses of mathematics.
+This situation is very common, and not only in our country, as I said before.
+This situation is totally international, and, as I think, the reason is the following.
+Probably the technical universities, the pedagogical universities and high schools need their own, special, courses of mathematics.
 Each category of students (if it is big enough, of course) probably needs its own course, and totally different from the one for teaching mathematics students.

 I think the main defect of these courses, the main reason for their failures is the following.
 None of the prominent mathematicians ever worked on putting together a course of mathematics for non-mathematicians.

 (*)Maybe because they were too preoccupied with being prominent and had no time for making mathematics understandable by ordinary people? (a note by misha)

 I am talking now not about a high school course, but about a university course, and I mean the following.